azurity/quine-gen/README.md

 ## HOW TO USE

-- First install the environment of the languages what you want to use.
+- First install the environment of the languages which you want to use.

 - Write the list file to configuring what language will be included.